Programming the Future: Imagine Yourself in Computer Science

 Scholarships and Opportunities

 By choosing a STEM (science, technology, engineering and math) degree, you open yourself to a wealth of opportunities tailor-made to your specific area of study.
 Both The Fund II Foundation UNCF STEM Scholars Program and the Proctor & Gamble STEM Scholarship offer high-achieving students pursuing a degree in STEM with support to jump-start their path to success.
-Computer science is among the eligible majors for the William Wrigley Foundation Scholarship, which is to be disbursed November 2019.
+Computer science is among the eligible majors for the William Wrigley Foundation Scholarship.
 The Dell Scholars program is open to students pursuing a variety of majors, and provides flexible funding to support you on your way to graduation.

 Of course, there are far more opportunities available than those we’ve listed above.
 Contacting an expert can help you zero in on the options that are best suited to you.
 Submit a major interest form on our website, and we’ll be in touch to help you decide on options for your educational path.
 And, to receive updates on the latest news about our schools and scholarships on a rolling basis, follow us on UNCF social media.
 Pursuing a degree in computer science is a great way to set yourself for a dynamic, fast-paced and exciting career ahead.
 This is just the beginning!